AlexFischbach/website/content/authors/admin/_index.md

 ---

 ## About Me

-Alex Fischbach is a 6th year Neuroscience PhD student at Northeastern University.
-Her research interests include neuroimaging (fMRI), measurement precision, and method development.
+Currently a 6th-year Neuroscience PhD student at Northeastern University with Dr. Stephanie Noble.
+I completed my B.A in Biology, B.A in Psychology and Neuroscience Certificate at Providence College in 2017.